 Crisis Intervention, Advocacy, Outreach & Referrals

-The CAC’s Family Advocates support children and families referred due to concerns of sexual and physical abuse, sexting, inappropriate use of social media and the Internet, and children engaged in inappropriate sexual behaviors.
+The CAC staff supports children and families referred due to concerns of sexual and physical abuse, exploitation, sexting, inappropriate use of social media and the Internet, and children engaged in inappropriate sexual behaviors.

 - Providing crisis intervention, support and assistance with safety planning